zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 ## Using Portal Properties

-`[LIFERAY_HOME]/portal-ext.properties` is the most common extension file to use.
+`[Liferay Home]/portal-ext.properties` is the most common extension file to use.
 If there is no `portal-ext.properties` file and you apply changes using the Setup Wizard, DXP sets those properties in a file called `portal-setup-wizard.properties`.

 Here are a few examples of configurations that can be set in a `portal.properties` file.